rvl-lab-utoronto/backwards-reachability/index.md

 From a computation perspective, backwards and forwards reachability are basically identical.
 The direction of each of the forces acting on the objects in the system is reversed and voila!
 Backwards reachability.

 If you've ever played a game of UNO and prepared for the possibility of someone playing a reverse card, you've applied the same concept.
-When someone plays a reverse card --- for each pair of adjacent players, the recipient of the action card will now be the donor.
+When someone plays a reverse card --- for each pair of adjacent players --- the recipient of the action card will now be the donor.
 The "forces" applied by the action cards now go in the reverse direction.
 If you haven't been preparing for the possibility of reverse cards while playing UNO, you really need to [step up your game][]{:target="_blank"}.

 ![reverse](https://cdn.custom-cursor.com/cursors/pack2078.png)